tymm/command-execute/README.md

 If this does not work for you, you maybe have to compile the plugin yourself:

     gcc command-execute.c -O2 -Wall -fpic `pkg-config --cflags glib-2.0` -I/path/to/your/libpurple/headers -shared -o command-execute.so
-## Why?
-I wrote this plugin because non of the existing command execution plugins worked for Pidgin _and_ Finch.

 ## TODO